theMoor9/blockchain-potential-carnival/README.md

-# Welcome to Kenneth's Blockchain CheatRepo!
+# Welcome to the Blockchain CheatRepo!

 This repository contains a comprehensive collection of knowledge for learning blockchain through easy-to-reference cheat sheets.
 It is designed to help users approach blockchain technology.